hyperledger/besu-docs/docs/Reference/API-Methods.md

 * `quantity` : `startBlock` - Starting block for the last requested cache generation.
 * `quantity` : `endBlock` - Ending block for the last requested cache generation.
-* `quantity` : `currentBlock` - The most recent block that was added to the cache.
+* `quantity` : `currentBlock` - The most recent block added to the cache.
 * `boolean` : `indexing` - `true` if indexing is in progress.
-* `boolean` : `true` if the request from this call to generate the cache was accepted.
+* `boolean` : `true` indicates acceptance of the request from this call to generate the cache.

 !!! example